London Internship Program

 **We will begin reviewing completed applications in early January; the program could potentially fill up before the deadline.
 It is imperative, however, that the preliminary application is complete by the deadline at the very latest!**

-Once students are conditionally accepted into the program, they must attend one of the two mandatory advising sessions on February 6th from 6:00 until 8:00 in KRAN G016 or on February 7th from 3:30 until 5:30 in WTHR 320.
+Once students are conditionally accepted into the program, they must attend one of the two mandatory advising sessions in February (dates, times, and locations are TBD).
 Students must remain present for the entire session.

 During the advising session students will receive further instructions on completing the rest of the internship application, including resume, cover letter, and other additional paperwork.